thecodingmachine/tdbm/doc/configuring.md

 If you are interested into setting up this configuration object yourself, it is quite easy to do.
 At minimum, you need a Doctrine database connection and a Doctrine cache object.

-We strongly advise to use the APCCache from Doctrine that will yield the best performances.
+We strongly advise to use the APCuCache from Doctrine that will yield the best performances.

 Without using any framework, a working TDBM setup could look like this: